This Is the Police

 This Is the Police is an adventure strategy video game by Belarusian developer Weappy Studio and published by Nordic Games and EuroVideo Medien.
-It was first released on August 2, 2016 for Microsoft Windows, OS X and Linux, and was later released for PlayStation 4 and Xbox One on March 22, 2017, and for Nintendo Switch on October 24, 2017.
+It was first released on August 2, 2016 for Microsoft Windows, OS X and Linux, and was later released in 2017 for PlayStation 4 and Xbox One on March 22, and for Nintendo Switch on October 24.
 In the game, the player controls the protagonist Jack Boyd, who is being forced into early retirement by the corrupt mayor.
 The game takes place in the fictional city of "Freeburg" in 1985, during Boyd's final one hundred and eighty days on the force.
 The game received mixed reviews.

-The game was followed up by a sequel - This Is the Police 2 - for the same platforms in 2018.
+The game was followed up by a sequel This Is the Police 2 for the same platforms in 2018.

 A mobile version of the series is made by HandyGames with the same gameplay in 2019, with the sequel in March 2020.
-A spinoff, Rebel Cops was released on mobile and PC in August, 2020.
+A spin-off Rebel Cops was released on mobile and PC in August 2020.